Franklin–Nashville campaign: Battle of Franklin (November 30)

 In addition to Chalmers's actions in the west, across the river to the east Confederate cavalry commander Forrest attempted to turn the Union left.
 Union cavalry commander Brig.
-Gen. James H. Wilson learned at 3 p.m. that Forrest was crossing the river, he ordered his division under Brig.
+Gen. James H. Wilson learned at 3:00 p.m. that Forrest was crossing the river, he ordered his division under Brig.
 Gen. Edward Hatch to move south from his position on the Brentwood Turnpike and attack Forrest from the front.
 He ordered Brig.
-Gen. John T. Croxton's brigade to move against Forrest's flank and held Col. Thomas J. Harrison's brigade in reserve.
+Gen. John T. Croxton's brigade to move against Forrest's flank and held Colonel Thomas J. Harrison's brigade in reserve.
 The dismounted cavalrymen of Hatch's division charged the Confederate cavalrymen, also dismounted, and drove them back across the river.

 Following the failure of Johnson's assault, Hood decided to end offensive actions for the evening and began to plan for a resumed series of attacks in the morning.
-Schofield ordered his infantry to cross the river, starting at 11 p.m.
+Schofield ordered his infantry to cross the river, starting at 11:00 p.m.
 Although there was a period in which the Union army was vulnerable, outside its works and straddling the river, Hood did not attempt to take advantage of it during the night.
 The Union army began entering the breastworks at Nashville at noon on December 1, with Hood's damaged army in pursuit.

 The devastated Confederate force was left in control of Franklin, but its enemy had escaped again.
 Although he had briefly come close to breaking through in the vicinity of the Columbia Turnpike, Hood was unable to destroy Schofield or prevent his withdrawal to link up with Thomas in Nashville.
 And his unsuccessful result came with a frightful cost.
 The Confederates suffered 6,252 casualties, including 1,750 killed and 3,800 wounded.
 An estimated 2,000 others suffered less serious wounds and returned to duty before the Battle of Nashville.
 But more importantly, the military leadership in the West was decimated, including the loss of perhaps the best division commander of either side, Patrick Cleburne.
 Fourteen Confederate generals (six killed or mortally wounded, seven wounded, and one captured) and 55 regimental commanders were casualties.

 Union losses were reported as only 189 killed, 1,033 wounded, and 1,104 missing.
 It is possible that the number of casualties was under-reported by Schofield because of the confusion during his army's hasty nighttime evacuation of Franklin.
 The Union wounded were left behind in Franklin.